What is skin cancer?

 Treatment for skin cancer depends on several factors.
 These include the type of cancer, where it is located, how big it is, how far it has spread, and your general health.
 Most cases of nonmelanoma cancers can be taken care of with surgical removal of the mole or lesion.
 Other options include freezing, medicated creams, or laser therapy.

-Treatment for melanoma can be more complex.
-If it is caught early, the cancerous tissue can be removed with surgery.
+Treatment for melanoma is more complex.
+When caught early, the cancerous tissue can be removed with surgery.
 If it has spread beyond the skin, treatments could include:

 Living with skin cancer

-Skin cancer is treatable, especially when detected early.
+Skin cancer is treatable, especially when caught early.
 Cancerous tissue can be removed with a minor surgical procedure.
 In many cases, that is all the treatment needed.
 Future lesions may occur.
-You will need to be vigilant about checking your skin and calling your doctor if you see changes.
+You will need to continue checking your skin.
+Call your doctor if you see changes.

 For more advanced cases, living with cancer during treatment can be stressful.
 Each treatment can have different side effects on your body.
 Take good care of yourself.
 Eat a healthy diet, get plenty of sleep, and try to keep your energy up by staying active.